17779 Bay Shore Road

 Bay Shore Log Cabin has a great room with a complete kitchen, snack bar, dining area with table, and a comfortably furnished living area with a Satellite TV, a DVD player, and a large selection of movies.
 Relax around the wood-burning field stone fireplace after a busy day.

 The cabin has two bedrooms with a queen bed in one bedroom, a double bed in the other bedroom, and a futon in the living room.
-There are 2 sets of bunk beds in the sauna house and a rollaway bed is available for extra guests.
+There are 2 sets of bunk beds in the sauna/bunk house and a rollaway cot is available for extra guests.
 The log cabin has one bathroom with a shower.
 Bed linens and an initial supply of paper products are provided for guests but please bring your own towels and washcloths.

-There is a open wrap around deck with a gas grill for your outdoor cooking . . . a wonderful place to sit and relax while you enjoy the outstanding view or read your favorite book or magazine.
+There is an open wrap around deck with a gas grill for your outdoor cooking . . . a wonderful place to sit and relax while you enjoy the outstanding view or read your favorite book or magazine.

 Bay Shore Log Cabin has 270 feet of waterfront with a sandy beach swimming area.
 Relax by the water or sit on the dock and watch the birds and boats as they pass by the cabin.
 Bring your own boat, or you can rent a boat, canoe, or kayak in Houghton for some fun in the water. . .
 Enjoy fishing or just riding along the shoreline.
 Lake Superior is only 5 minutes north of the cabin by boat on the Portage Canal.